The Evolution of Accommodation: Comparing the Unequal Treatment of Religious Objections to Interracial and Same-Sex Marriages

 Today's widespread academic validation of religious objections to same-sex marriage stands in stark contrast to the academy’s silence in the 1940s, 1950s, and 1960s on the then-perceived conflict between religious liberty and interracial marriage.
 Although religious objections to interracial marriage were pervasive at the time — as reflected in the statements of politicians, preachers, and jurists, as well as in public opinion polls — those objections never found a home in the pages of America's academic law journals.

 This Article offers the first comprehensive discussion of why the legal academy has been so solicitous of religious objections to same-sex marriage when it was never receptive to similar objections to interracial marriage.
-After examining several factors that have contributed to this "marriage dichotomy" in the academy - including the rise of the conservative legal movement, the influence of the Catholic Church, and the unique role of race in American history - the Article explains why the most important factor for purposes of the proposed exemptions is the recent reconceptualization of religious liberty as extending fully to for-profit commercial businesses.
-So extended, religious liberty will inevitably conflict with the rights of third-parties in the marketplace, a dynamic that is vividly illustrated by the prospect of businesses invoking religion to deny service to same-sex couples.
-This Article concludes that exemptions authorizing such conduct threaten the constitutional right of same-sex couples to equal protection - a right that has received scant attention in the debate until now, but one that can no longer be ignored in light of United States v.
+After examining several factors that have contributed to this "marriage dichotomy" in the academy — including the rise of the conservative legal movement, the influence of the Catholic Church, and the unique role of race in American history — the Article explains why the most important factor for purposes of the proposed exemptions is the recent reconceptualization of religious liberty as extending fully to for-profit commercial businesses.
+That reconceptualization, which the Supreme Court accepted for the first time in Burwell v.
+Hobby Lobby Stores, Inc., creates a dynamic in which religious liberty will inevitably conflict with the rights of third parties in the marketplace, a dynamic that is vividly illustrated by the prospect of businesses invoking religion to deny service to same-sex couples.
+This Article concludes that exemptions authorizing such conduct threaten the constitutional right of same-sex couples to equal protection — a right that has received scant attention in the debate until now, but one that can no longer be ignored in light of United States v.
 Windsor.

 Keywords: Equal Protection, Free Exercise, Antidiscrimination Laws, Religious Exemptions, Same-Sex Marriage, Interracial Marriage, Windsor, Civil Rights, Employment, Housing, Public Accommodations